kyeotic/raviger/README.md

 ## **navigate**

-This function causes programmatic navigation and cuases all wanderer hooks to re-render.
+This function causes programmatic navigation and cuases all raviger hooks to re-render.
 Internally it used by the `<Link>` component.

 * **navigate(url, replace = false): void**